gcarlin01/sql-bootcamp/README.md

-# Udemy SQL Course: Complete SQL Bootcamp From Zero to Hero in SQL
+# Udemy SQL Course: Complete SQL Bootcamp From Zero to Hero

 Course from Udemy titled: **The Complete SQL Bootcamp: Go from Zero to Hero**